Khayal Najafov

-Khayal Nazim oglu Najafov (Xəyal Nazim oğlu Nəcəfov; born 19 December 1997) is an Azerbaijani professional footballer who plays as a midfielder for Sumgayit in the Azerbaijan Premier League.
+Khayal Nazim oglu Najafov (Xəyal Nazim oğlu Nəcəfov; born 19 December 1997) is an Azerbaijani professional footballer who plays as a midfielder for Turan Tovuz in the Azerbaijan Premier League.

 Career

 Club

 On 22 May 2015, Najafov made his debut in the Azerbaijan Premier League for Sumgayit match against Khazar Lankaran.

 National team

 He made his debut for Azerbaijan national football team on 14 November 2020 in a Nations League game against Montenegro.
 He substituted Tellur Mutallimov in the 81st minute.